Ten deadliest quakes of the 21st century

 2008: 87,000 dead, Sichuan

-More than 87,000, including 5,335 school pupils, are left dead or missing when a 7.9-magnitude quake strikes southwestern Sichuan province on May 12.
+More than 87,000 people, including 5,335 school pupils, are left dead or missing when a 7.9-magnitude quake strikes southwestern Sichuan province on May 12.

 2005: 73,000 dead, Kashmir